 While there are dozens of beaches along the San Diego Coastline, Coronado Beach is one of the most special.
 The beach, literally, sparkles in the sun.
-Why does it sparkle?
-Coronado Beach sparkles because of a high amount of the mineral mica, in the sand.
+Why does it spark?
+Coronado Beach sparkles because of the high amount of the mineral mica in the sand.
 Coronado Beach is truly a place you want to visit and spend the day.

-There are other beaches in the immediate area, each offering something special in its own right, making it easier than ever to enjoy your time in the beach area.
+There are other beaches in the immediate area, each offering something unique in its own right, making it easier than ever to enjoy your time in the beach area.